 Tax laws are so different in all countries that you just can’t tell what you will need to know.
 There are things however which will be definitely useful.
 Make sure you keep records of the following information:

 Filing a tax return is something we need to do every year.
 By filing a tax return you basically report how much you earned and how much tax you paid.
 The process has been simplified in some countries and everything can be done online, but in many other countries, you will need to do some paperwork and send it to the tax office.

-In general, the form which has to be filled in requires a description of your employment as well as documents to support this information, such as pay slips/payment summaries/invoices, receipts etc.
+In general, the form which has to be filled in requires a description of your employment as well as documents to support this information, such as payslips/payment summaries/invoices, receipts, etc.

 No matter what they offer us, we will always tend to ask ourselves “Can I do it on my own?”
-And the answer is yes – we can file a tax return on our own and the main advantage if doing so is that it’s for free.
-A quick research might do the job and depending on the tax system and the requirements to file a tax return, this could be very simple.
+And the answer is yes – we can file a tax return on our own and the main advantage of doing so is that it’s for free.
+Quick research might do the job and depending on the tax system and the requirements to file a tax return, this could be very simple.
 There are also plenty of guides and forums which will tell you what to do.

 On the other hand, there is an option to pay a company or an accountant to do this for you.
 They will prepare your tax return and tell you whether you need to report this to the tax office in your home country as well.

-Using a tax agent means that a specialist will be looking after your application and will make sure that you provide all of the information required by the tax office, that this information is all correct and you won’t end up with a debt instead of getting some money.
+Using a tax agent means that a specialist will be looking after your application and will make sure that you provide all of the information required by the tax office, that this information is all correct and you won’t end up with debt instead of getting some money.
 Tax consultants also have the knowledge to tell you how to boost your refund to the maximum in a legal way.